Can we help?

 Group lessons are booked as a course and no refunds are made for missed lessons.
 For private lessons cancelled less than 48 hours in advance, the full amount will be charged.
 In the unlikely event that Alpine French School has to cancel a lesson, another lesson will be offered in replacement.

-We take payments by Euro cheque, cash, bank transfer (with the fees at your expense) , via our online payment system (Studypay) and credit cards (Mastercard, Visa).
+We take payments by Euro cheque, cash, bank transfer (with the fees at your expense) , via our online payment system (Transfermate) and credit cards (Mastercard, Visa).

 Fill in the booking form on our website and one of our team will get back to you within 1 working day.
 Please note if you would prefer to be contacted by telephone, otherwise we will respond by email.
 Alternatively you can telephone us on the number advertised on our website.

-We have courses running most weeks.
+We have courses running most weeks, from Monday to Friday.
 Please contact us to check that we have a course of your level running when you would like to come.
 In the winter, you can choose from 10 hours or 20 hours per week Intensive French Course.
 In the summer, our Intensive French courses are 15 hours per week.

 We encourage students to book at least 1 month in advance to avoid disappointment if classes are full.
 However we do take bookings if spaces are available up until 48 hours before the start of the course.